How to recharge your creative well during the holidays

 Misconception #4: “I need to stick to a strict schedule.”

 Wonderful things happen when you least expect them.
-And the most beautiful moments are those we don’t plan.
-So don’t be too strict with yourself, and do unexpected things.
+The most beautiful moments are those we don’t plan.
+Don’t be too strict with yourself, and do unexpected things.
 If you’re open, heaven might throw stories at you you will retell years later.

 5. Don’t throw your routines completely overboard